Diabetes Screening and Prevention

 - Should we screen for prediabetes and undiagnosed type 2 diabetes

 - Effectiveness of screening for hyperglycemia

 - Management or treatment of screen-detected prediabetes or undiagnosed diabetes

 - Recommendations for screening

-Prediabetes (impaired glucose tolerance [IGT] and/or impaired fasting glucose [IFG]) and type 2 diabetes (defined in
+Prediabetes (also referred to, more accurately, as impaired glucose tolerance [IGT] and/or impaired fasting glucose [IFG]) and type 2 diabetes (defined in

 American Diabetes Association diagnostic criteria for impaired fasting glucose, impaired glucose tolerance and diabetes